mvolkmann/blog/src/oci-smalltalk-article.md

 The last expression, `#(1 2 3 4) average`, returns the `Fraction` `5/2`
 rather than a `Float` in order to preserve accuracy.
+It does this because the `average` method returns the result of an integer division.
 The syntax `#(1 2 3 4)` creates a compile-time `Array`.
 `average` is an instance method defined in the `Collection` class which is a superclass of the `Array` class.

 We can examine the implementation of the `average` method.
 To do so, open a Browser.
-This contains four panes across the top row.
+Brower windows contains four panes across the top row.

 - The first pane displays a list of class categories.
 - The second pane displays a list of classes in the selected class category.